Deloraine

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 17 trips daily across all routes, translating to about 62 weekly trips per individual stop.
+Service frequency averages 17 trips per day across all routes, equating to approximately 62 weekly trips per individual stop.

 Frequently Asked Questions - Transport